DoD-Platform-One/Twistlock/docs/DEVELOPMENT_MAINTENANCE.md

       defender:
         dockerSocket: "/run/k3s/containerd/containderd.sock"
         selinux: false
+        # Keep as false (default value) so that Kyverno policy, disallow-privileged-containers, does not block
+        # Currently unclear if any defender functionality is lost, access to the service account token appears to be denied
-        privileged: true
+        privileged: false
   ```

 - Validate that the Twistlock init job pod ran and completed, this should do all setup (license/user) and the required defender updates automatically (Pod is automatically removed after 30 minutes)

-- Login to twistlock/prisma cloud with the default credentials
+- Login to twistlock/prisma cloud with the default credentials (if above values are used, `admin`/`admin`)

 - Under Manage -> Defenders -> Manage, make sure # of defenders online is equal to number of nodes on the cluster